 We are asking safety to be put before profit.
 An example is the recent dilution of the standards to allow larger mesh nets.
 A young three year old girl in York died from head entrapment in a net in 2012.
 Is a thirty seven pence saving on a mini soccer net really worth it?

 The main dangers with football Goalposts as we see it are:-

 1 – STORAGE OF SOCKETED STEEL GOALPOSTS IN CLOSE SEASON

 Socketed heavy steel goalposts being removed from the ground intact (usually as bolts get rusted up and cannot be easily removed) with crossbar still attached to uprights and then stored up against a wall, fence or shed has been the cause of numerous deaths of children.
 This is extremely dangerous when crossbars are stored to the top and leant upwards.
 Even intact goalposts when stored with crossbar to the floor can still be dangerous especially when multiple sets are leant and stored together as heavy steel falling uprights can be just as dangerous.
 Socketed goalposts must be designed to be separated (uprights from crossbars) dismantled, made safe and stored away securely preferably at ground level or as low as possible.
 They must be designed to ensure they cannot be removed intact. (see ITSA GOAL lockable anti vandal goals)

-Socketed goalposts that are bolted need to have the crossbars secured from the sides to the uprights and not dropped onto the top of the uprights and bolted.
+Fixed position goalposts in sockets that are bolted need to have the crossbars secured from the sides to the uprights and not dropped onto the top of the uprights and bolted.
 Goalpost crossbars secured in this way to the side are safer as nuts and bolts cannot be removed without the whole frame being lifted out of the ground sockets which is something a child cannot do without lifting the whole goal frame.

 2 –Heavy Free standing steel goals